andanotherthing/andanotherthing.github.io/_posts/2015-06-28-inclusion.md

 We have a well-documented and well-studied problem in our industry regarding diversity.
 What is our culture?
 Are we diverse?
 Are we inclusive?
 It’s not up to us to decide that.
 It’s up to us to show that.

-*[This post originally appeared on the Chef blog on June 23, 2015.][chefblog]*

-*If you have a story you’d like to share about feeling intimidated, isolated, ignored, harassed, emboldened, integrated, noticed, or encouraged, contact the author at the address below.
-You can send secure messages.*
+*If you have a story you’d like to share about feeling intimidated, isolated, ignored, harassed, emboldened, integrated, noticed, or encouraged, contact the author.*

-[kevinemail]: mailto:kdickerson@chef.io
+[kevinemail]: mailto:kevin.dickerson@protonmail.ch
 [chefblog]: https://www.chef.io/blog/2015/06/23/inclusion/